 This study is a novel attempt to use tree-ring δ13C data to evaluate stomatal models incorporated into a land surface model over multi decadal timescales.
-The results are encouraging with regards to using tree-ring δ13C data for validation and constraining purposes.
+Although the available data is limited to three sites in Finland, two in the United Kingdom and one in Norway the results are encouraging with regards to using tree-ring δ13C data for validation and constraining purposes.
 Of the three stomatal models used, the more complex iterative SPA model performed better than the BB model which in turn performed better than the simpler Cox model.
 The SPA model gives positive RE results and the highest CE results of the three models assessed.
 The SPA model is also the only one that is significantly positively correlated with the measured δ13Cstem time series over the full (53 year) period at every site.
 The SPA model underestimates the inter-annual variability measured in the stem, but it is no worse than the BB model and significantly better than the Cox model.
 The BB model gives the lowest verification statistics and the correlation results are erratic.
 The Cox model performs better than BB in terms of verification statistics but the loss of inter-annual variance is extreme.

 The process responsible for the observed shift in δ13Cstem after 1975 can be said to be missing from JULES-SF, regardless of the choice of stomata model (although smaller shifts in the same direction can be seen for the SPA model).
 Possible explanations for this include the lack of a detailed model for internal conductance, a shift in the discrimination of δ13C from the leaf to the stem, a shift in respiration or increased accessing of stored photosynthates in wood formation or via an increase in tropospheric ozone reaching a threshold level for damaging leaf stomata.
 However, the simplest explanation is a shift in the stomatal response to very high rates of increase in atmospheric CO2 concentration.